rsksmart/devportal/docs/02-developers/04-quickstart/hardhat-ignition.md

 :::warning[Troubleshooting]

-- **Reconciliation failed:** If you encounter this error, delete the ignition folder and artifacts folder, because they may have stored your previous deployment
+1. **Reconciliation failed:** If you encounter this error, delete the ignition folder and artifacts folder, because they may have stored your previous deployment

+**Error**
+- `First`.
 ```
 [ BoxModule ] reconciliation failed ⛔